-If the required subject is not available as a deficiency course, the student may follow courses from a bachelor's programme.
-If necessary, he may in this case make use of the available transitional regulation (ref. article 25).
+If the required subject is not available as a homologation (deficiency) course, the student may follow courses from a bachelor's programme.
+If necessary, the student may in this case make use of the available transitional regulation (ref. article 25).